 If the faculty member wishes a hearing, the hearing will occur no sooner than fifteen and not later than thirty working days after submission of the faculty member’s written defense or after the communication to the faculty member of the Academic Personnel Committee’s draft recommendations, whichever is later.
 At least five working days before the hearing, the faculty member and the Academic Personnel Committee will share any documents they intend to introduce at the hearing.
 If the faculty member does not request a meeting or a hearing, or submit a written defense, the committee should consider the case on the basis of the information obtained.

 The Academic Personnel Committee will proceed by considering the statement of the issues, as well as the faculty member’s response written before the time of the hearing.
-At the hearing, the investigator will summarize the details of the investigation and the faculty member may make a statement or designate an employee of the College to do so on his or her behalf.
+At the hearing, the investigator will summarize the details of the investigation and the faculty member may make a statement or designate an employee of the University to do so on his or her behalf.
 Documents corroborating or refuting the allegations, if available, should be submitted and made part of the record.
 If additional written statements would be helpful, the committee may request them.

 The faculty member may choose an advisor who may provide advice at the hearing.
-The advisor must be an employee of Moravian College or an attorney authorized to practice law in the Commonwealth of Pennsylvania.
+The advisor must be an employee of Moravian University or an attorney authorized to practice law in the Commonwealth of Pennsylvania.
 The dean will notify the person(s) making the complaint and witnesses when the hearing will occur.
-Complainants and witnesses at the hearing may each have an advisor who is an employee or student of Moravian College.
-Communications between the faculty member and the advisor are considered privileged at Moravian College.
+Complainants and witnesses at the hearing may each have an advisor who is an employee or student of Moravian University.
+Communications between the faculty member and the advisor are considered privileged at Moravian University.
 If the faculty member desires to have an attorney advisor present at the hearing, he or she must notify all other participants at least ten days prior to the hearing date to allow others to seek counsel.
 Otherwise, no attorneys shall be present.
 In no event shall a hearing proceed with an attorney present on behalf of the faculty member without the presence of counsel to the hearing committee as well.
 No advisor may interrogate witnesses, address any party to the proceeding except the person he or she has been asked to advise, or address the hearing committee unless requested to do so by the chair.

 The hearing will be private, not public.
 The hearing is not a trial and the procedures and standards for admissible evidence need not conform to those in a court of law.
 Except as set forth above, the Academic Personnel Committee should determine the order of the hearing, should normally conduct the questioning of the witnesses, and should take whatever actions are necessary to assure that the presentation of information and evidence relevant to the precise issues before it is fair and non-confrontational.
 If attorneys act as advisors, the participants may present summary memoranda to the hearing committee within ten days of the close of the hearing solely for the purpose of identifying legal issues which the participants desire the hearing committee to consider in its deliberations.
 The committee should consider only information or evidence that it reasonably believes is relevant to the precise issues presented.
 The committee should keep a record of what evidence it includes or excludes and why it includes or excludes this evidence.